-In the last decade, dozens of stories have been produced out of the IRP on subjects including the practices of the credit card industry, corruption in Mexico, the California energy crisis and the role of Enron, the environmental and social impact of American gold mining in Peru, the roots of 9/11, as well as subsequent stories on the terrorist threat inside the United States and Europe.
+In the last decade, dozens of stories have been produced out of the IRP on subjects including the practices of the credit card industry, corruption in Mexico, the sexual harassment and rape of female farmworkers in the U.S., the California energy crisis and the role of Enron, the environmental and social impact of American gold mining in Peru, the roots of 9/11, as well as subsequent stories on the terrorist threat inside the United States and Europe.
 The most successful and most honored of our projects was the 2003 investigation of worker safety in the iron foundry industry.
 “A Dangerous Business” which appeared as both a print series and a documentary, is the only winner of the Pulitzer Prize to also be acknowledged with every major award in broadcasting.

 Projects produced by the program have appeared on such national television programs as PBS' Frontline, Frontline/WORLD and the NewsHour as well as ABC's Nightline, CBS’ Evening News and 60 Minutes II.
 In print, stories for which students were the primary authors or contributors have appeared in the pages of The New York Times, Los Angeles Times and San Francisco Chronicle as well as a wide variety of magazines and international and local newspapers.